Targeted Therapy

 Antibody-drug conjugates (ADCs)

-Antibody-drug conjugates (ADC) combine the targeting ability of monoclonal antibodies with a specially designed chemotherapy medication using a chemical linker.
-Generally, by combining the antibody and chemotherapy medication together, the antibody portion helps to find and attach to the specific type of breast cancer cells, and once attached, the chemotherapy portion is released to attack the cancer cell.
+An antibody-drug conjugate (ADC) is a monoclonal antibody combined with a specially designed chemotherapy drug.
+Generally, the antibody portion helps to find and attach to the specific type of breast cancer cells.
+Then, the chemotherapy portion is released to attack the cancer cell.1

 - Diarrhea